Idriz Seferi: Albanian-Turkish War 1881

-On January 4, 1881, during the League of Prizren-Ottoman War, Idriz Seferi and his Cheta joined Albanian forces commanded by Sulejman Vokshi which attacked Skopje.
+On January 4, 1881, during the League of Prizren-Ottoman War, Seferi and his cheta joined Albanian forces commanded by Sulejman Vokshi which attacked Skopje.
 During the Battle, Seferi and his men attacked the barracks of the Ottoman army from the northeastern part of the city.
 The Albanian League was victorious and took control of Skopje.
-After the liberation of Pristina by Sulejman Vokshi, Idriz Seferi with his men liberated Kumanovo on January 19, 1881, and Preševo on January 21, 1881.
-From there he headed towards Gjilan, which he liberated together with the forces of Ali Ibër Neza and Mic Sokoli.
+After the takover of Pristina by Vokshi, Seferi with his men took Kumanovo on January 19, 1881, and Preševo on January 21, 1881.
+From there he headed towards Gjilan, which he took together with the forces of Ali Ibër Neza and Mic Sokoli.
 Idriz Seferi resisted the forces of Dervish Pasha, who were trying to regain control over Gjilan.
-He participated in Battles against the Ottomans in Carraleva, Shtime and Slivovo, before withdrawing and taking refuge with his Cheta into the Karadak Mountains.
+He participated in Battles against the Ottomans in Carraleva, Shtime and Slivovo, before withdrawing and taking refuge with his cheta into the Skopska Crna Gora.

 1893 Uprising

 After the end of the League of Prizren, Idriz Seferi continued his resistance against the Ottomans.
-Thus, in 1893, together with 100 Kachaks from Karadak, he took part in the uprising that had erupted in Drenica and Shala e Bajgorës.
-During the Uprising he came into contact with Haxhi Zeka, who had promised him that he would support him in his fight in the eastern provinces of Kosovo.
+Thus, in 1893, together with 100 Kachaks from Skopska Crna Gora, he took part in the uprising that had erupted in Drenica and Shala e Bajgorës.
+During the uprising he came into contact with Haxhi Zeka, who had promised him that he would support him in the eastern part of Kosovo.